 - Driver’s license suspension

 Juveniles who are certified to adult court or convicted of first-degree murder will typically face the same consequences as an adult for the same offense and can be held in an adult facility following an indictment.

 There are special court procedures in Minnesota for handling criminal cases against juveniles who are accused of various types of criminal offenses in the state.
 According to the Minnesota Courts, juvenile delinquency matters can include any of the following when they are committed by a juvenile under the age of 18:

 It is critical to know that, even in juvenile delinquency cases that are handled outside the adult court system, felony cases involving juveniles aged 16 or older are matters of public record.
 While many juvenile delinquency proceedings can remain confidential, records from these types of felony cases will be accessible to the public.

-If your child is facing any kind of criminal offense in Minnesota, it is critical to hire an experienced Mankato juvenile crimes lawyer as soon as possible to begin working on your child’s defense.
-Penalties for juvenile crimes convictions can vary widely, and children can face long-term consequences even for relatively minor offenses.
+If your child is facing any kind of criminal offense in Minnesota, it is critical to hire an experienced juvenile crimes lawyer as soon as possible to begin working on your child’s defense.
+Penalties for juvenile crime convictions can vary widely, and children can face long-term consequences even for relatively minor offenses.
 It is essential to do everything possible to help your child beat the charges they are facing.
-Contact Kohlmeyer Hagen Law Office Chtd. online or call our defense lawyers at 507-625-5000 to find out more about how we help families of juveniles who are facing criminal charges in Minnesota.
+Contact Kohlmeyer Hagen, Law Office Chtd., online or call our defense lawyers at 507-405-2442 to find out more about how we help families of juveniles who are facing criminal charges in Minnesota.